superit23/SwarmRobotics/README.md

 ## Implementation

 SwarmFlock is a Python implementation of the boid-flocking algorithm on the Robot Operating System (ROS).
-SwarmFlock currently uses ROS topics to communicate between the robots, and, therefore, is more of a simulation of swarm intelligence due to centralized communication.
+SwarmFlock currently uses ROS topics over a multi-master system to communicate between the robots.
 The robots will still only compute "boids" in their neighborhood.

 More information on the flocking algorithm can be read [here](http://harry.me/blog/2011/02/17/neat-algorithms-flocking/).

-## Scripts
+## Important Scripts

 ### boid.py